sadityakumar9211/medichain-hardhat/README.md

 1. Patient
  - Any unregistered patient can register to the system by themselves.✅
  - He can view and only view his details only. ✅
- - He can authorize/revoke a doctor for treatment/diagnostic.✅

 2. Doctor
- - On given authorization from the patient, he can read and write the patient records. ✅ ✅
+ - A doctor can write the patient records. ✅ ✅

 3. Hospital Administration (every hospital has one administrative dept.)
- - this is under whose umbrella a doctor is registered under. ✅
+ - This is under whose umbrella a doctor is registered under. ✅

 4. Chief of Hospital Administrations comitte[Think of a better name] (owner of the smart contract).
 He can view the details of the patient in discretion of the committee members. ✅
  - can register a doctor. ✅